muhammedjamsheer/Javascript/Basics.md

 * Reserved words (like JavaScript keywords) cannot be used as names.
 ##### Let Variable
 * The let keyword was introduced in ES6 (2015).
+* Variables defined with let have Block Scope.
 * Variables defined with let cannot be Redeclared.
  ```javascript
    let x = "John Doe";